Yan Gomes Player Props: Cubs vs. Yankees

 - Gomes has four doubles, eight home runs and nine walks while hitting .258.

-- In 61.1% of his 54 games this season, Gomes has picked up at least one hit.
-He's also had nine multi-hit games.
+- He has homered in seven games this season (12.7%), homering in 4.1% of his chances at the plate.

-- Looking at the 54 games he has played this season, he's hit a home run in seven of them (13.0%), and in 4.1% of his trips to the plate.
+- Gomes has driven home a run in 21 games this season (38.2%), including more than one RBI in 9.1% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.